 Sediment Filter Bag Placement

-Replacement Dewatering Bags
+Proper Locations for Dewatering Bags

-Q: Hello, I have questions about sediment filter bag placement.
+Question: Hello, I have questions about sediment filter bag placement.
 I am unsure if this is the right name, but I am looking for a sediment bag that I can use for the dewatering on a construction site.
 Where can I place this bag while it is in use?
 Is there a specific location that would work best?

-A: Thank you for contacting us!
+Answer: Thank you for contacting us!
 The Sediment Dewatering Bag is a highly flexible product that has been used for dewatering around construction sites and other areas with sediment-laden water.
 Placement of your dewatering bag can depend on several different factors, including available space, desired tank transportation, and location.
 In general, the dewatering bag is designed to retain sediment, while allowing clear water to flow out of the bag.

 Dewatering Bag Placement